Do you often encounter the “Type Mismatch in Expression” Error in the MS Access Application?

 Other Situation That Leads To Data Type Conflict Are:

 - While you are specifying criteria for the Lookup field and the criteria uses the value that are shown in the lookup list instead of their associated foreign key values.

 Actually these Foreign key values are the values that are actually get stored in the underlying table; you need to use them when you specify criteria for a field.

 - May be you have typed the dollar sign ($) in criteria you specified for a Currency field.
 Remove the dollar sign and then view the results.

 You can tell if the numeric criteria you entered aren’t a number if it has quote marks around it.
 When you type the $ sign, access automatically encloses the string you type in quote marks.

 - Check that the data type of each pair of joined fields in the query is the same.
-If not, then change the data type of one of the joined fields to match the data type of the other so you don’t get the mismatch error.
+If not, then change the data type of one of the joined fields to match the data type of the other so you don’t get the Type Mismatch in Expression error.